• Skip to main content

 This episode of Safe Space Radio features multiple stories of dementia from you, our listeners.
 This collection of ten stories reflects the wide range of experiences and emotions that result from having a loved one with dementia—including frustration and poignant loss, but also warmth, connection, and surprising moments of sweetness.
 You can watch Scott Kirschenbaum’s …read more »

-Life in the Early Stages with Bill Verrill
+Life in the Early Stages of Alzheimers with Bill Verrill

 Bill Verrill, a former banker, now suffers from early Alzheimer’s disease.
 Bill describes his deep trust in his wife Shirley’s ability to take care of him—and his deepest fears about the toll his illness will take on her life.
 He remembers letting go of his driver’s license and learning to be more dependent while striving …read more »